Colorado has many beautiful and fun gravel rides, most of which I have not done. In fact I’ve only done a few. Here are some of them.

 Climb steeply up until the road splits.
 Stay to the right, even though the sign says No Outlet.
 Continue up and where the road bears sharply right on Bristlecone, instead continue straight on the much narrower and rougher road, even though there are signs saying Private and No Trespassing.
 I didn’t like this part much but ignore any trepidation and continue for a few hundred yards until you pop out on Hwy 119 again.

 Turn right on Hwy 119 and almost immediately turn right again on CO-46, then in 1/2 a mile turn right again on Dory Hill Road.
 Follow this up past the Sheriff’s department and continue as it turns to dirt and bears down to the right.
 Continue down for several miles until you reach Hwy 119 again in Blackhawk.
 Cross 119 then turn right on Main Street.
 Follow this until it reaches Gregory Street at the light.
 Turn left and follow Gregory Street up into Central City.
 Turn left on Spring Street and you will reach the point where you entered Central City.
-Return back the way you came, initially by climbing very steeply up the road you came in, until you reach Virginia Canyon Road again, and eventually, your car.
+Return back the way you came, initially by climbing very steeply up the road you came in, until you reach Virginia Canyon Road again, and eventually, after a wonderful descent, your car.